tomasle/data-science-prosjekt/website/template.md

 ## Hello world

-We are Tomas, Vegard and Christian
+We are Tomas, Vegard and Christian, and this is what we have done

 Content: